 Chống chỉ định

-Patient with history of drug abuse.
-Children.
-Treatment with a cough medicine in children (especially under 12 years old) should be considered carefully due to potential risks and limited evidence on efficacy.
+Patient with history of asthma, current or history of substance misuse disorder (including alcohol abuse) or mental health disorder (e.g. major depression).
+CYP2D6 poor metabolisers.
+Debilitated patients.
+Children (especially atopic children).
+Treatment with a cough medicine in children (particularly under 12 years of age) should be considered carefully due to potential risks and limited evidence on efficacy.
 Pregnancy and lactation.

-This drug can cause drowsiness or cognitive function impairment, if affected, do not drive or operate machinery.
+This drug may cause dizziness or drowsiness, if affected, do not drive or operate machinery.

-Description: Dextromethorphan, a centrally-acting antitussive agent, depresses the medullary cough centre through sigma receptor stimulation, resulting to decreased sensitivity of cough receptors and interruption of cough impulse transmission.
+Description: Dextromethorphan, a centrally-acting antitussive agent, depresses the cough centre in the medulla oblongata through sigma receptor stimulation, resulting in decreased sensitivity of cough receptors and interruption of cough impulse transmission.
 Onset: 15-30 minutes.
-Duration: ≤6 hours.
-Pharmacokinetics: Absorption: Rapidly absorbed from the gastrointestinal tract.
-Time to peak plasma concentration: 2-3 hours.
-Distribution: Widely distributed.
-Metabolism: Metabolised in the liver via demethylation by CYP2D6 enzyme to dextrorphan (active); undergoes rapid and extensive first-pass metabolism.
-Excretion: Via urine, as unchanged drug and metabolites.
-Elimination half-life: 2-4 hours (extensive metabolisers); 24 hours (poor metabolisers).
+Duration: Approx 3-6 hours (immediate-release preparation).
+Pharmacokinetics: Absorption: Rapidly and well absorbed from the gastrointestinal tract.
+Time to peak plasma concentration: 2.1-2.6 hours.
+Distribution: Widely distributed; actively taken up and concentrated in the brain tissue.
+Metabolism: Metabolised in the liver via demethylation by CYP2D6 to dextrorphan (active metabolite); CYP3A4 and CYP3A5 form smaller amounts of 3-hydroxy and 3-methoxy derivatives.
+It undergoes rapid and extensive first-pass metabolism.
+Excretion: Mainly via urine, as unchanged drug and demethylated metabolites.
+Elimination half-life: 1.2-3.9 hours (dextromethorphan); 3.4-5.6 hours (dextrorphan).

 R05DA09 - dextromethorphan ; Belongs to the class of opium alkaloids and derivatives.
 Used as cough suppressant.